tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 ----------

 The **Onboarding** item of the navigation pane starts the interactive onboarding tutorial.
-Use it to get familiar with main |tcm| features directly in the web interface.
+Use it to get familiar with the main |tcm| features directly in the web interface.

 ..  _tcm_ui_visibility: